Ruben1810T/External-Validation-APCO/README.md

 * **Pearson and Spearman correlation**: Correlation between APCONet SV estimates and FloTrac reference measurements.
 * **Bland-Altman analysis**: Agreement between APCONet and FloTrac over the full range of measurements, reported as bias and limits of agreement (±SD).
 * **Four-quadrant plot**: Trend analysis based on concordance rate of percentage changes in SV between APCONet and FloTrac.
 A concordance rate of >90% indicates reliable trending ability.

+The code `documentstat.ipynb` is used to process the model’s output.

 ---